stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/01-install-istio.md

 Istio consists of a number of components, and you should wait for it to be completely initialized before continuing.
 Execute the following commands to wait for the deployment to complete and result `deployment xxxxxx successfully rolled out` for each deployment:

-`oc rollout status deployment/istio-pilot && \
+`oc rollout status -w deployment/istio-pilot && \
- oc rollout status deployment/istio-mixer && \
+ oc rollout status -w deployment/istio-mixer && \
- oc rollout status deployment/istio-ca && \
+ oc rollout status -w deployment/istio-ca && \
- oc rollout status deployment/istio-ingress && \
+ oc rollout status -w deployment/istio-ingress && \
- oc rollout status deployment/prometheus && \
+ oc rollout status -w deployment/prometheus && \
- oc rollout status deployment/grafana && \
+ oc rollout status -w deployment/grafana && \
- oc rollout status deployment/servicegraph && \
+ oc rollout status -w deployment/servicegraph && \
- oc rollout status deployment/jaeger-deployment`{{execute}}
+ oc rollout status -w deployment/jaeger-deployment`{{execute}}

 While you wait for the command to report success you can read a bit more about the [Istio](https://istio.io/docs) architecture below: